xhavli/ISA25_DnsProxy/README.md

 ### Return Codes

 - 0 on success
-- 1 on any error
+- 1 on any fatal error

 <!-- markdownlint-disable MD033 -->
 <div style="page-break-after: always;"></div>